lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-older southern holiness advocates clashed with the pentecostal newcomers, these publications recorded conflicts "between non-tongues speaking holiness people and pentecostals" as they battled over claims of "authentic" and "complete" experiences of God's sanctifying grace.xlii
+older southern holiness advocates clashed with the pentecostal newcomers, these publications recorded conflicts "between non-tongues speaking holiness people and pentecostals" as they battled over claims of "authentic" and "complete" experiences of God's sanctifying grace.
+[^42]

 Not surprisingly, as word of serpent handling spread in the holiness-pentecostal press, the controversial practice also became a